jyjoryi/WQD7005_DataMining/README.md

 List of assignment completed:
   1. Gold price and news web crawler using Python Scrapy and Selenium.
+  2. Preprocessing using Python.
+  3. Merging price data and news data using Python.
+  4. Exploratory data analysis using SAS Enterprise Miner on crawled data.
+  5. Decision Tree and Clustering using SAS Enterprise Miner on crawled data.
+  6. Time Series Exponential Smoothing using SAS Enterprise Miner on crawled data.

 To start a new scrapy project, use anaconda prompt, go to the desired folder or location, type 'scrapy startproject projectname'